Postdoctoral Scholar at Ohio State University; affiliated with OSU NLP

-I am spending the Fall semester at Google Research in the Responsible AI and Human Centered Technology (RAI-HCT) team working with Ananth Balashankar, Ahmad Beirami and Preethi Lahoti.
+I am spending the Fall semester at Google Research with the Responsible, Application-Driven Machine Learning (RADML) team in the Responsible AI and Human Centered Technology (RAI-HCT) org working with Ananth Balashankar, Ahmad Beirami and Preethi Lahoti.

 Short paper accepted to ACL, 2023.
 Another accepted to a workshop (WASSA).
 My co-authors will be presenting in Toronto!